LaurentDardenne/Nuspec/README.md

 Powershell DSL to create a nuspec file.
 Only the following features are implemented : Files, Dependencies

+To avoid the character encoding problems with nuspec file ('_utilisÃ©s_' instead '_utilisés_'), this script must be encoded with UTF8 nobom.
 ```Powershell
 nuspec '1.0' 'MyModule' {
    properties @{